mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 How can you have this practice of insight?
 That is tranquility.
 How can you experience tranquility?
 That is zazen.
 If you are very tranquil or still, quiescent, then simultaneously you can observe or contemplate the source of the phenomenal world.
 That is called *vipassana*.

 So the source of existence, or the source of the phenomenal world, means no sense of comparison.
 We say [*pramāṇa*] in Sanskrit, [which] means “comparison” or “resemblance.”
 [So] the source of existence, [source of the] phenomenal world, doesn’t have a sense of comparison or resemblance.
-So it is exactly pure, nothing.
+It is exactly pure, nothing.
 So if you are tranquil in zazen, simultaneously this is nothing but the experience of touching the source of the phenomenal world, without any sense of comparison, before you are conscious of your own experience.

 Tranquility means *samadhi*, we say, [or] one-pointedness.
 In other words, tranquility or quiescence means to abide *firmly* in zazen, in one-pointedness, in *right-now-right-here*.
 That is *samatha*.
 Simultaneously this is nothing but the experience of clear observation of what the source of the human phenomenal world is, exactly.
 So that’s why *vipassana* is clear observation of the source of the phenomenal world.
 But *samatha* guides you or takes you to truth itself, simultaneously.
 Our consciousness cannot reach it; that’s why we don’t know, that’s why we are struggling.
 Our mind is *very* busy, so we cannot reach it.
 But all we have to do is just to keep going, just like this, nothing else.
 But we don’t know that.

 That is “observation” or “contemplation.”

 In zazen we practice facing the wall.
-According to Bodhidharma, he says wall meditation.
+Bodhidharma [talks about] “wall meditation.”
 Wall meditation means facing the wall, [...] observation of the wall, looking at the wall.
 “Looking at the wall” doesn’t mean *you* look at the wall, okay?
 The wall is *emptiness*.
 The wall is the source of existence; [there is nothing] there.

 So doing zazen, facing the wall, means abiding firmly in zazen, right-now-right-here – and then, what can you experience?
-This is emptiness.
+This is *emptiness*.
 Nothing.
 But *nothing* doesn’t mean nothing, because simultaneously *vipassana* means you can touch very deeply the source of the human phenomenal world.
 That’s why in the *Nirvana Sutra* [it says], “If you want to see suchness, the truth of the human world, you have to see it through meditation, zazen.”
 That’s why doing zazen is very important for us.

-And the contemplation of the body: I told you, *the body* is in this case both the body and the mind, in the modern sense.
-[Then] the human body means the human body, and nutrition, and also human activities, and spiritual life.
+And the contemplation of the body: I told you, *the body* is in this case both the body and the mind in the modern sense.
+[Then] the human body means the human body and nutrition, and also human activities, and spiritual life.
 That is called the human body.
 So you have to observe the human body like that, including nutrition, and activities, spiritual life.
-This is the human body.
-All are connected.
+This is the human body; all are connected.

 So what is the human body?
 We don’t know what it is; you cannot pin it down.
 It’s vast.
 So finally it is the entire world. *Nothing to say* means completely your body is emptiness.
 It’s pretty big.
 That’s why we say “the entire world.”